The Actors' Gang: Productions

 Other touring productions include George Orwell's 1984, Tartuffe, Embedded, The Trial of the Catonsville Nine, The Guys, and The Exonerated.
 These productions have toured 41 states in the U.S. and cities across the world from London to Athens, Madrid, Barcelona, Bogota, Hong Kong, Melbourne, and Buenos Aires, covering five continents.

 Training

-Actor training courses are held at the theater several times a year in 8-week periods.
+Actor training courses are held at the theater several times a year in eight-week periods.

 The Style

 The Style is a unique form of acting developed at the Actors' Gang over its many year history.
-It includes elements of commedia del arte, mask work, viewpoints, and focuses on developing emotional states.
+It includes elements of commedia dell'arte, mask work, viewpoints, and focuses on developing emotional states.
 Every show at the Actors Gang utilizes the Style in varying degrees of subtlety.